Syria monitors: Missile attack kills 26, mostly Iranians

 - With Trump a no-show, White House press dinner proves a sedate soiree — until Michelle Wolf showed up

+Iranian state television, citing Syrian media, reported Monday’s attack.
+The semi-official ISNA news agency, citing “local sources and activists,” said the strike killed 18 Iranians, including a commander, in a suburb of the central city of Hama.

+The missiles targeted buildings and centers which likely include a weapons depot, ISNA reported.

+Earlier on Monday, Syrian TV reported a “new aggression,” with missiles targeting military outposts in northern Syria.
 The state-run television reported that the missiles targeted military outposts in the Hama and Aleppo countryside.

+Syria-based opposition media activist Mohamad Rasheed said that base that came under attack is about 10 kilometers (7 miles) outside the city of Hama adding that airstrike led to several explosions in the arms depot.
+He added that the area is known as the Maarin Mountain or Mountain 47.

+Rasheed said that some of the exploding missiles in the arms depot struck parts of Hama adding that residents in areas near the base fled their homes.
+He said the base has been run by Iranian and Iran-backed fighters from Lebanon, Iraq, Afghanistan and Pakistan.